michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 * *Speech recognition, text-to-speech and spoken language understanding*.
 * *Summarization*.
 Automatic approaches to summarizing texts.
 * *Syntax: Tagging, Chunking and Parsing*.
 Computational approaches to extracting grammatical structure from text, including part-of-speech tagging, dependency parsing, and constituency parsing.

+## How your project will be graded
+To get an A, your group's project should make progress toward an achievable, concrete contribution specified in your project proposal.
+The project does not necessarily need to be successful in the sense that it outperforms baselines or contributes to our knowledge of a phenomenon.
+Sometimes ideas don't work, and that's okay.
+But you need to provide evidence of progress toward that contribution.
+If you are building a dataset, for example, the dataset needs to be built in some form, even if it is as not as large or as useful as you may have hoped.
+If you are evaluating a new method for a task, you must have an implementation that tests that method against other baselines, even if it doesn't perform as well as you would have hoped or you didn't get to evaluate it against all the baselines you wanted to.
+If you are doing a survey, you must distill a sufficient number of papers into themes that comprehensively describe a research area, even if you don't end up finding groundbreaking gaps in knowledge that must be addressed.
+Feel free to take on more risky ideas, but only if you know you'll have *something* to show for it at the end.
+The instructor and TA will guide you toward scoping projects that should fulfill this goal in the planning phase through the proposal.